Charlie Angus

-Angus was a candidate for leadership of the federal NDP in the 2017 election, where he received 19.4% of the vote.
+Angus was a candidate for leadership of the federal NDP in the 2017 New Democratic Party leadership election, where he received 19.4% of the vote.

 He is the author of Cobalt: Cradle of the Demon Metals, Birth of a Mining Superpower.

 Early life, music, writing, and activism

 Angus was born in Timmins, Ontario, and moved to Toronto in 1973, where in 1980 he co-founded the punk rock band L'Étranger with childhood friend Andrew Cash.
 Angus performed bass and co-wrote many of the group's songs, which were influenced by the Clash and the group's Catholic social justice roots.
-L'Étranger is best known for their anti-apartheid single "One People", one of the first independent videos to play on the then-new MuchMusic.
+L'Étranger is best known for their anti-apartheid single "One People", played frequently on the then-new MuchMusic.
 Angus later co-founded the alternative folk group Grievous Angels.
-He continues to perform with the group on occasion, and released a new album in 2021.
+After his election to Parliament, Angus continued to perform with the group on occasion and released a new album in 2021.

-Angus was a community activist in Toronto in the 1980s where, along with his wife Brit Griffin, he established a Catholic Worker house and a homeless shelter for men.
-He moved to Cobalt, Ontario, with his young family in 1990, and in 1995 Brit and Charlie launched HighGrader, a magazine devoted to Northern Ontario life and culture.
+Angus was a community activist in Toronto in the 1980s where, along with his wife Brit Griffin, he established a Catholic Worker house, a homeless shelter for men, especially those who were minority refugees and former prisoners.
+He moved to Cobalt, Ontario, with his young family in 1990.
+In 1995, Brit and Charlie launched HighGrader, a magazine devoted to Northern Ontario life and culture.
 In 1999, he received an award from the Northern Lights Festival Boréal in Sudbury for his outstanding contributions to Northern Ontario culture.

-He is the author of seven published books, including an admiring biography of Les Costello, the celebrated Toronto Maple Leafs player who left professional hockey to become a Catholic priest in Timmins.
+He is the author of eight published books, including an admiring biography of Les Costello, the celebrated Toronto Maple Leafs player who left professional hockey to become a Catholic priest in Timmins.
 Angus's fifth book, Cage Call, a photo documentary with photographer Louie Palu, was released in 2007.

-Angus is a progressive, social justice–oriented member of the Roman Catholic Church, a supporter of the Catholic Worker Movement, and was a longtime columnist for the progressive Catholic New Times.
-He became increasingly involved in regional and then federal politics through his organizing efforts in opposition to the Adams Mine garbage proposal and the disposal of PCBs in Northern Ontario.

 From 2000 to 2004, Angus served as a trustee on the Northeastern Catholic District School Board.